Skip to content

 jjj problem solve "Authentication"

-If the problem has open sub-problems or no accepted solution, jjj will warn you.
+If the problem has open sub-problems or no approved solution, jjj will warn you.
 You can still proceed, but the warning exists to prevent premature closure.

 Dissolving a problem